kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 ![](./learning_curve_Cross_entropy_error.png)
 The leanring curves with respect to cross-entropy error of all 6 random initializations are shown above.

 In this question, we set the learning rate $l = 0.1$, and the number of epochs equals to 200 with batch size $N_{batch} = 64$.
-Since we used a setup that requires sufficient epochs to attain a status like overfitting, we can note that most of the training process have a pattern of overfitting.
-In axes of seed 42, 422, 442, 4422, and 4442, the cross-entropy loss started from different values with different initializations and decreased quickly in the first 25 epochs, then as the number of training epochs increased, the cross-entropy error slowly decreased to 0 with some fluctuations while the validation(we use test set here) cross-entropy error slightly increased from 0.2 to around 0.3, so these plots show that their corresponding training process involves overfitting.
+Since we used a setup that requires sufficient epochs to attain a status like overfitting, we can note that most of the training processes have a pattern of overfitting.
+The training errors are smaller than the test error.
+In axes of seed 42, 422, 442, 4422, and 4442, the cross-entropy loss started from different values with different initializations and decreased quickly in the first 25 epochs, then as the number of training epochs increased, the cross-entropy error slowly decreased to 0 with some fluctuations while the validation(test set here) cross-entropy error slightly increased from 0.2 to around 0.3, so these plots show that Their corresponding training process involves overfitting.
 In other words, the single neural networks began to become weaker for generalization while still working well on the training set.

-Also note that the training process with seed 4222 got unique learning curve, which includes a much higher initial cross-entropy loss and the learning process has several cliff drops and seems to have no significant overfitting pattern.
+Also note that the training process with seed 4222 got an unique learning curve, which includes a much higher initial cross-entropy loss and the learning process has several cliff drops and ends up with no significant overfitting pattern.
 This could be the result of a relatively unlucky initialization with parameters that were far from the local optimal point.
 Finally it also got the training error close to 0 and validation error close to 0.3, but the time cost to attained same performance is higher than the other random initializations.

 <br>